volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 ## NEW!

 New automatic clipping detection.
 Attenuation can be set automatcally.
+## warning : need to add volumio as member of the group systemd-journal ```sudo usermod -a -G systemd-journal volumio```

 First experimental multi channel up to 2x4 !!! with hw detection capabilities of the DAC!